dkg/resolvconf-admin/resolvconf-admin.1.md

 such a daemon, because every setuid program increases the attack surface of the operating system.

-DO NOT USE THIS TOOL IF YOU CAN HELP IT!
+DO NOT INSTALL THIS TOOL IF YOU HAVE BETTER OPTIONS AVAILABLE TO YOU!

 SEE ALSO
 ========